adenannofrizal/adenannofrizal.github.io/README.md

   - Department of Geography

 ## Activities
+- 21 January 2026 // I am happy to announce that our latest article entitled "Non-destructive estimation of chlorophyll content in wasabi (Eutrema japonicum) leaves using spectral reflectance and deep learning models" has been published at Journal of Food Composition and Analysis, (Scopus Q1, IF:4.6).
+- 18 January 2026 // I am happy to announce that our latest article entitled "Spatiotemporal variability of leaf functional traits in central European floodplain forests: integrating in-situ, hyperspectral, and Sentinel-2 data with RTM, PLSR, and neural networks" has been published at International Journal of Remote Sensing, (Scopus Q1, IF:2.6).
 - 13 January 2026 // I am happy to announce that our latest article entitled "Analyzing meteorological effects on crop yield and yield prediction through machine learning with different data partitioning approaches: A case study from Czech Republic" has been published at Journal of Agriculture and Food Research, (Scopus Q2, IF:6.2).
 - 01 January 2026 // I am happy to announce that our latest article entitled "Majority Filter For Enhancing Pixel-Based Random Forest Land Cover Classification In Sukajaya District, Bogor Regency" has been published at Geography, Environment, Sustainability, (Scopus Q2).
 - 13 November 2025 // I am happy to announce that our latest article entitled "Needle- and Canopy-Level Genetic Variation in Scots Pine (Pinus sylvestris L.) Revealed by Hyperspectral Phenotyping Across Sites and Seasons" has been published at Evolutionary Applications,(Scopus Q1, IF:3.2).